zurichat/zc_plugin_channels/README.md

 ## **Project Description**

-The Channel Plugin is a part of the Zuri chat Project which is a clone of the Slack Repository.
+The Channel Plugin is a part of the Zuri Chat Project which is a clone of the Slack Repository.
 This adds the feature of having organizes conversations into dedicated spaces called channels.

 **_Channels help to provide :_**